-Prerequisites, Corequisites, Limitations on Registration and Advisories

-PLAN AHEAD!
-All prerequisites, corequisites, and limitations on enrollment stated in the course descriptions listed in this catalog will be strictly enforced at the time of registration.
+Prerequisites, Corequisites, Limitations on Registration and Advisories enforced at the time of registration.
 Students who do not meet the prerequisite requirements according to college records will not be permitted to register for the course.
 Students who believe they have met the prerequisite at another institution are strongly advised to have all transcripts of prior college work evaluated and on file well in advance of registration to minimize registration delays.